What is the aim of this leaflet?

 What are the different types of capillaritis?

-There are several different types of capillaritis, these are:
+There are several different types of capillaritis, the most common of these are:

 - Schamberg disease (progressive pigmented purpura)

-Schamberg is the most common type of capillaritis and tends to occur in young and middle-aged adults.
-It most commonly affects the lower legs with red-brown dots, described as cayenne pepper spots, seen.
+Schamberg is by far the most common type of capillaritis and tends to occur in any age group but is more common in middle-aged adults.
+It most commonly affects the lower legs with red-brown dots, described as ‘cayenne pepper spots’.
 It does not usually cause symptoms.

 - Lichen aureus